 Volvojo is a place where I get to geek out about Swedish car news and history online.
 I also get to do fun things like write, take photos, and make/edit videos about a topic that I am genuinely enthusiastic about.
 It’s a fun hobby for me, and one that I hope you’ll enjoy being a part of, as well.

-As far as hobbies go, I have to admit that it’s a very convenient one– that’s because reading, writing, and knowing all about Volvo Cars directly benefits my “real job” selling cars at the Autobarn Volvo of Oak Park outside of Chicago.
-I wasn’t always a sales man, though.
-In fact, that came rather recently.
+As far as hobbies go, I have to admit that it’s a very convenient one– that’s because reading, writing, and knowing all about Volvo Cars directly benefits my “real job” writing about other cars over at Gas 2.

 Before I was “Volvojo”, I spent several years tuning Mercedes-Benz V12s and working with companies to develop advanced, standalone ECU solutions for the Nissan R35, Lamborghini/Audi V10, and Porsche Turbo platforms, too.
 I also had the honor of working for Warren Mosler, and was part of a team that developed one of the first cars completely designed in CAD– when it wasn’t winning races, that is.